JamesCollerton/Learning-Kubernetes/kubernetes.md

 - If you want to change the default namespace more permanently, you can use a context.
 - This gets recorded in a kubectl configuration file, usually located at `$HOME/.kube/config`.
 - Configuration file also stores how to both find and authenticate to your cluster.
+- The kubernetes concept (and term) context only applies in the kubernetes client-side, i.e. the place where you run the kubectl command, e.g. your command prompt.
+The kubernetes server-side doesn't recognise this term 'context'.
+This is different to namespacesm which exist server-side.

 #### Commands